rocky-linux/documentation/docs/labs/index.fr.md

+---
+title: French Labs
+---

-# Rocky Linux Tutorial Labs
+# French Rocky Linux Tutorial Labs

 This is the home landing page for the Tutorial Labs section of the Rocky Linux documentation website